-Daily positivity rates in Volusia and Flagler have ranged from 3.6% to 11.8% over the past week.
+Daily positivity rates in Volusia and Flagler have ranged from about 1% to 13% over the past week.

 A key indicator being tracked by the state is the number of patients being admitted to emergency departments at hospitals, with COVID-19-like symptoms.
 Here are the latest trend lines reported by the DOH.
 Note that the state's numbers for these statistics only run through Sept.
 13:

 Flagler emergency visits with COVID symptoms

 Florida emergency visits with COVID symptoms

 The Centers from Disease Control updated its mask recommendations on Aug.
 7 to say the following: